Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Packaged Rooftop Units: Chapter 1

-In this module, we will look at packaged rooftop units.
-By the end of the lesson, you will understand the purpose of a rooftop unit.
+In this module, we will look at packaged rooftop units (RTUs).
+By the end of this lesson, you will understand the purpose of a rooftop HVAC unit, where it is used, and how its main components work.
 Skip to quiz!

 Introduction to Rooftop Units

 A rooftop unit is a type of HVAC system mostly found in commercial buildings.
-These systems provide heating, cooling, and ventilation to a building.
-Rooftop units are also sometimes found in residential homes.
-These systems are called rooftop units as they are placed on the roof of a building.
-We generally call a rooftop unit an RTU.
+These systems provide heating and air conditioning (heating, cooling, and ventilation) to an entire building or to specific zones.
+Rooftop units are also sometimes found in larger residential homes.
+These hvac systems are called rooftop units because they are placed on the roof of a building.
+We generally call a rooftop unit an RTU or packaged rooftop HVAC unit.
+A packaged rooftop HVAC unit is a type of packaged unit, meaning all heating, ventilation, and air conditioning components are housed in a single cabinet.

-An RTU’s noise does not disturb people inside a building, as it’s installed on the roof.
+An RTU’s noise does not disturb people inside a building, as it is installed on the roof.

-As all components are fit into a compact box, it comes in small sizes and saves space.
+As all components are placed in a compact box, it saves space and simplifies layout in mechanical rooms and ceilings.

-It does not need any security because it’s placed on the rooftop.
+It does not usually need heavy security measures because it is placed on the rooftop.

-We do not commonly find RTUs in residential homes.
+We do not commonly find RTUs in smaller residential homes.
 Some reasons for this are:

 Installing an RTU on the roof is costly.

-Trained technicians are needed to install a rooftop unit.
+Trained technicians are needed to install a rooftop unit safely.

-Large cranes are needed to install them on a roof of a building.
+Large cranes are often needed to lift and place packaged rooftop units on a roof.

 Applications of RTUs